 Birds Eye Steamfresh has some pretty inexpensive frozen veggies.
 My wife likes the broccoli & cauliflower combo while I like some carrots, snap peas, and water chestnuts in mine.

-Once your water begins to boil, you want to turn off the heat and add your noodles.
-This is the perfect time to add your veggies too.
 Don’t worry, the water is hot enough to cook them through, and besides most frozen veggies have been pre-cooked a little anyway.
-And if you cook them too long you’ll have mushy vegetables which no one likes.
-By adding them to the hot water they are perfect after 10 minutes – with just a bit of crunch.
+By adding them to the hot water they are perfect after 5-10 minutes – with just a bit of crunch.

 Guess what?
 It’s time to eat.